bparanj/Essential-TDD/en/06-uncommenter/06-uncommenter.markdown

 end
 ```

 This example illustrates using Ruby builtin StringIO as a Fake object.
-File accessing is involved with using the right read or write mode.
-It requires closing and opening the file at the appropriate times.
+File accessing is involved.
+It requires the right read or write mode.
+It also requires closing and opening the file at the appropriate times.

 StringIO is a ruby builtin class that mimics the interface of the file.
 This version of spec runs faster than the file accessing version.
 The spec is also smaller.
-In this case, StringIO is a Fake object.
+In this case, StringIO is a real object acting as a Fake object.
 You don't have to manually write and maintain a Fake object for file processing.
 Just use the StringIO.

 To run the spec: